douglasstarnes/mempy-flask-heroku/README.md

 ./mongod
 ```

-You'll have to open a new terminal tab to continue because the server will consume the current one.
+You'll have to open a new terminal tab to continue because the you can't use the current one without stopping MongoDB.
 To do this, click on the (+) tab at then end of the tab bar for the terminal and select _New Terminal_:

 ![New terminal](readme_images/newterminal.png)

 Also, the new terminal will not have the virtual environment activated so you'll need to use the `workon` command to activate the virtual environment you created before.

 ######MongoEngine
 Now we need to install mongoengine, the Python package that will connect to MongoDB.
-We will use pip to do this again:
+We will use pip to do this:
 ```
 pip install mongoengine
 ```

-We also need to update the `requirements.txt` file so that when we push to Heroku, mongoengine will be installed on the server:
+We also need to update the `requirements.txt` file so that the next time we push to Heroku, mongoengine will be installed on the server:
 ```
 pip freeze > requirements.txt
 ```